AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info

 Originally, the AdGuard's syntax was based on the syntax of Adblock Plus rules.
 Later, we extended it with new types of rules for better ad filtering.
-Some parts of this article about the rules common both to AdGuard and ABP were taken from [this article](https://adblockplus.org/en/filters).
+Some parts of this article about the rules common both to AdGuard and ABP were taken from [the Adblock Plus guide on how to write filters](https://adblockplus.org/en/filters).

 :::